Bank of America Logo

 Does Bank of America have a new logo?

 Yes, Bank of America has a new logo.
 It was adopted in 2018 and is an improved version of the previous logo.
-The three blocks of stripes on the makeshift flag are spread slightly wider than before.
-The red and blue colors are as close to the American flag palette as possible.
-The lettering is in simple, wide-spaced letters to show the bank’s modernity and accessibility.
+The three blocks of stripes on the makeshift flag are spaced slightly wider than before.
+The red and blue colors are as close as possible to the American flag’s palette.
+The lettering is simple, with generous spacing to convey the bank’s modernity and accessibility.